ludky/achiav/README.md

 ## Important Libraries
 * react-native-navigation - used for React Native navigation UI elements
 * react-redux - centralized application state store
 * aws-amplify-react-native - AWS javascript library simplifying application integration with AWS cognito for user authentication.
+Provides login user flows and UI elements out of the box.

 ## Setup
 1. Install Expo
 2. Create `environment.js` file with the required environment variables
+3. (iOS only) Link icons library to react-native `react-native link react-native-vector-icons`.
+This is required because the library has native dependencies.
-3. run `yarn start`
+4. run `yarn start`
-4. Copy the expo URL into your Expo phone app or simulator
+5. Copy the expo URL into your Expo phone app or simulator